Idein/py-videocore/README.rst

 -  `VideoCore(R) IV 3D Architecture Reference Guide
    (PDF) <https://www.broadcom.com/docs/support/videocore/VideoCoreIV-AG100-R.pdf>`__

-As far as we know, modern GPGPU programming environments such as OpenCL does not exist for  VideoCore.
+As far as I know, modern GPGPU programming environments such as OpenCL does not exist for  VideoCore.
 Assembly programming is the only option at this moment and several QPU assemblers written by pioneers (`hermanhermitage <https://github.com/hermanhermitage/videocoreiv-qpu/blob/master/qpu-tutorial/qpuasm.md>`__,